advaithsrao/Instrument_recognition_in_polyphonic_recordings/README.md

 ## Overview

-This repository contains an implementation of multiinstrument detection in polyphonic recordings on the OpenMIC-2018 dataset.
+This repository contains an implementation of multi-instrument recognition in polyphonic recordings on the OpenMIC-2018 dataset.

 ## Reference